...

 When the staff first brought out the Yu-tofu, there were already a couple of tofu in the hot water.
 The staff also told us that refills are available.
 But we were a bit hesitant to ask for it.

-Fortunately, just as most tofu was gone, the staff brought out a plate of tofu and asked us if we would like more.
+Fortunately, just as most of the tofu was gone, the staff brought out another plate and asked if we would like more.
 Of course, we said yes!
-In fact, we asked for refill a few times more (´▽`*).
+In fact, we asked for a refill a few times more (´▽`*).

 Because we were the first few groups of guests for the night, the staff brought out an entire plate of tofu.
 It looked just like a whole raw cheesecake (the 2nd photo in the IG post)!
 Then she started scooping the tofu from the plate and into the container.